Wednesday, 29 June 2016

 This photo shows three members of the Royal Army Corps from Stanhope RAMC Barracks, Aldershot.

-A Touching Message from a Son to his Mother
+A Son’s Touching Message to His Mother in 1914

 In pencil, the message reads: